Rocoberry

 Rocoberry (Hangul: 로코베리) is a South Korean indie pop duo consisting of members Roco and Conan (also known as Berry).
 They are best known for composing songs for Korean dramas, including the 2017 hit song, "I Will Go to You like the First Snow," performed by Ailee for the Guardian: The Lonely and Great God soundtrack.
 They have also composed songs for the soundtracks to Descendants of the Sun and Moon Lovers: Scarlet Heart Ryeo, among others.

+Career

+In January 2023, Rocoberry established Brotherhood Entertainment and began full-scale music production under their own label.
+Through the company, they aimed to broaden their work across drama OSTs, project albums, and releases for new and established artists.

 Personal life

-On August 20, 2018, their agency White Moon Entertainment confirmed the news and said, “Rocoberry’s Roco and Conan will be getting married on September 15.”
-After forming their group in 2014, Roco and Conan began dating in 2017 and have now announced their upcoming marriage, which will take place at a church in Seoul.
+On August 20, 2018, Hayandal Entertainment confirmed that Rocoberry members Roco and Conan would marry on September 15, with the ceremony to be held at a church in Seoul.
+The two met in 2013 through a church praise band and later formed the group in 2014.
+After working together as musical partners for several years, they began a romantic relationship in 2017 and announced their marriage.